Politics and technology: LabHacker

-An example of LegisTech is LabHacker, which is a laboratory that uses data analysis to track hotly debated topics in the Brazilian parliament and publicly presents the data to keep citizens and other government officials informed.
+An example of LegisTech is LabHacker, a laboratory that uses data analysis to track hotly debated topics in the Brazilian parliament and publicly presents the data to keep citizens and other government officials informed.
 It is an initiative directed by Walternor Brandão under the auspices of the Brazilian Chamber of Deputies.
 LabHacker embraces 5 main "pillars" or ideals: participation, transparency, experimentation, collaboration, and inspiration.